Business Opportunities – Finding The Best Match

-Part 4 ~ Acey Gaspard’s Guide to Starting a Small Business – Made Simple
+Part 4 of Acey Gaspard’s Guide to Starting a Small Business – Made Simple

-Setting up a business is a process that, in most cases, requires a lot of time and money.
+In most cases, setting up a business is a process that requires a lot of time and money.
 On top of that, you have no guarantees.
 So why go through the struggle and end up in a business that’s not for you?

 To help you get a better idea of what business is right for you, take some time to answer the following questions:

-- If you were debt free and you had a million tax-free dollars in the bank, what would you do with your life, for the rest of your life?
+With all you have done and everything you own, what will you do with the rest of your life?

 You’ve identified a few issues from answering the above questions.
 Now let’s go through an example.

 I’ll use watching NASCAR as your favorite activity.
-Let’s say you watch NASCAR, you talk about NASCAR, you live NASCAR and you ask, “How can I make a living from NASCAR?”
-This is a huge business with huge investments, not to mention the skill you need to manage, promote, drive, or repair NASCAR race cars.
+Let’s say you watch NASCAR, you talk about it all the time, you live it, and you ask, “How can I make a living from NASCAR?”
+This is a large business with huge investments, not to mention the skill you need to manage, promote, drive, or repair race cars.
 So you think, “Even though I love it, there’s no way I can get into this business.”

 Well, those are legitimate concerns, but you need to shift your focus.
-You could create an online NASCAR club, a NASCAR website, a NASCAR blog, or a NASCAR newsletter.
+You could create an online club, a website, a blog, or a newsletter related to NASCAR.
 All of these are good candidates for creating an advertising revenue model.

 You could also sign up for affiliate programs and sell memorabilia through affiliation.
 You don’t even need to handle the products; you make the sales and earn a commission.
-You could open a store in a mall and sell games, memorabilia, and models, or you could create your own information products.
-You could locate hard-to-find videos, sell tickets, create tour packages for the races, etc., etc. The ideas are endless if you allow them to flow.
+You could open a store in a mall and sell games, memorabilia, and models or create your own information products.
+You could locate hard-to-find videos, sell tickets, create tour packages for the races, etc.

 I once heard a saying that made a lot of sense to me: You can live your life any way you want, but you can only live it once.
 So why waste time in a business that’s not something you want?
 Find what you want, and find a way to make money from that.